Kyriosity/read-write/README+/software/ArcDeco/README+/02.BigPict/README.md

 </td></tr></table>
 </details>

+🚧PENDING: PICTURE WITH TECHNOLOGIES RODS: SEAMLESS vs. BARRIERS and HOLES

 ## Image background

 <p title="&nbsp; Just imagine them behind the objects.">To avoid image overloading, the background wasn't laid - <ins>the sheets of resulting code with data and documentation</ins>.</p>